ricardo-vieira/glfw/README.md

  - Added `GLFW_DONT_CARE` for indicating that any value is acceptable
  - Added `GLFW_ICONIFY_DEFOCUSED` for controlling whether full screen windows iconify (and restore the previous video mode) on focus loss
+ - Added `GLFW_DOUBLEBUFFER` for controlling whether to use double buffering
  - Added `GLFW_INCLUDE_ES31` for including the OpenGL ES 3.1 header
  - Added *partial and experimental* support for Wayland
  - Changed `glfwGetCursorPos` to query the system directly for all cursor modes